Updated February 17, 2021

 Your Guide to Moving to the Pacific Northwest

-One of the great things about living in the Pacific Northwest is the diversity of culture seen in all of the art and museums.
+One of the great things about living in the Pacific Northwest is the diversity of culture seen in art and museums.
 Along with art, there is also a focus on the various native cultures that began in this region.
 They are honored in museums like the Suquamish Museum in Seattle.
 From the Museum of Pop Culture in Seattle to the Boise Art Museum and Oregon Maritime Museum, you can immerse yourself in the culture of the PNW no matter which state you live in.

 For all of you festival lovers, get excited because there are plenty to choose from year-round.
-The Seafair festival in Puget Sound, Oregon’s Gresham Arts Festival, and the Idaho Winter Carnival in McCall are just a few you should definitely check out.
+The Seafair festival in Puget Sound, Oregon’s Gresham Arts Festival, and the Idaho Winter Carnival in McCall are just a few you should check out.

 Things to Do

 If you love being in nature on hikes and adventures, be prepared for the most awesome sights you’ll ever see in the Pacific Northwest.
 From the Pacific coastline to the eastern mountains like Mt.
 Hood and Mt.
 Rainier, this region's geography is one of the best in the nation.
 To get your must-do list started, here are some outdoor activities you can explore in the PNW.